 Virginia Security Deposit Laws

-As a landlord, having tenants pay a security deposit can help provide you some cushion against potential financial damages.
+As a landlord, having tenants pay a security deposit can help provide a landlord with some cushion against potential financial damages.
 These can occur in any of the following ways:

 • If a tenant moves out of their rental unit without paying the unpaid rent